-Now that we've covered the conceptual differences between virtual reality experiences and augmented reality experiences, and where they fit into mixed reality, we can look at the hardware devices that you can develop with.
+You've learned about the conceptual differences between virtual reality experiences and augmented reality experiences, and where they fit into mixed reality.
+Now look at the hardware devices that you can develop with.

-For applications and games on the augmented reality side of the spectrum, you would target Microsoft HoloLens.
-HoloLens has a see-through display so users can see the physical environment around them while wearing the headset, with full six-degrees-of-freedom movement for both rotation and translation.
+For applications and games on the augmented reality side of the spectrum, target Microsoft HoloLens.
+HoloLens has a see-through display so users can see the physical environment around them while wearing the headset.
+HoloLens offers a full six-degrees-of-freedom movement for both rotation and translation.

 Windows mixed reality immersive headsets

-For virtual reality experiences, you can develop for a wide range of Windows mixed reality immersive headsets like the Samsung HMD Odyssey+ or the newly released HP Reverb G2.
+For virtual reality experiences, you can develop for a wide range of Windows mixed reality immersive headsets.
+Examples are the Samsung HMD Odyssey+ and the HP Reverb G2.
 These devices have opaque displays that block out the physical environment and have full six-degrees-of-freedom movement to immerse users in a virtual world.

-It's worth noting that whether a device is tethered to a PC or self-contained has no impact on whether the device is holographic (augmented reality) or immersive (virtual reality).
+Whether a device is tethered to a PC or self-contained has no effect on whether the device is holographic (augmented reality) or immersive (virtual reality).
 Both types of devices can be tethered or untethered.

 The mixed reality spectrum revisited